doublechaintech/echarts-service-svg/README.md

 * Stateless Service
 * Support Docker
 * Support Bun Runtime: https://bun.sh/
+* Use nodemon to monitor the file changes in DEV mode

 # Use Case
 * Document Generating for Generative AI